aracelivaldovinos/react-api-covidstats/README.md

-# Covid & Vaccine State
+# Covid & Vaccine Stats

 #### A website that displays Covid & Vaccine stats for each  county & state